AplaProject/apla-docs-en/introduction/api2.rst

 Query

-* *name* - contract name.
-If the contract is called from another ecosystem, then the full name should be specified (*@1MainContract*).
+* *name* - contract name, if the contract is called from another ecosystem, then the full name should be specified (``@1MainContract``),
-* *[token_ecosystem]* - the identifier of the ecosystem, which currency will be used to pay for the contract, can be specified for non-activated contracts.
+* *[token_ecosystem]* - the identifier of the ecosystem, which currency will be used to pay for the contract, can be specified for the contracts not tied to the account.
 In this case the account and the public key in the *token_ecosystem* and the current ecosystem should be the same.
-* *[max_sum]* - the maximum amount, which can be spent on the execution of the contract, can be specified when calling non-activated contracts.
+* *[max_sum]* - the maximum amount, which can be spent on the execution of the contract, can be specified when calling not tied contracts,
-* *[payover]* - for non-activated contracts an extra payment for urgency can be specified – this will be the extra added to the fuel_rate when calculating the payment.
+* *[payover]* - for not tied contracts an extra payment for urgency can be specified – this will be the extra added to the fuel_rate when calculating the payment,
 * *[vde]* - specify *true*, if you call smart-contract from VDE params.
-In the other case you don't need to specify this parameter
+In the other case you don't need to specify this parameter,
-* parameters, required for this contract.
+* parameters transferred to the contract.

 .. code::